 Study with us

 Since I matriculated for AMES, the time has flown by.
 The whole class has experienced and learnt so much together, far more than I could summarise in a few sentences here.
 I think once we've graduated and the dust has settled I'll be able to really get to grips with how much we've achieved in four short years, but for the time being it's still full steam ahead (as it always is at Cambridge)!

 Churchill appealed to me after I visited it during a faculty open day; it struck me as quite special amongst Cambridge’s colleges.
 No other college comes close to Churchill’s spacious, open fields, large courtyards and level of greenery.
 I also appreciated Churchill’s slightly out-of-town location throughout my time there.
 The town centre is five minutes away on a bike, but you’ve always got somewhere quiet, uncrowded and unpretentious to come back to with Churchill.

 Studying Chinese at Churchill is definitely different to doing it at other colleges.
 The Chinese Studies cohort tends to be a little bigger at Churchill than at other colleges, so we've had more opportunity to socialise together, study together and generally spend time together.
-There are also one or two other perks to studying Chinese at Churchill, such as the Wing Yip grants and bursaries, which offer generous financial support for Churchill students going to and coming from China.
-Churchill also hosts a fantastic Chinese New Year Dinner ever year, which sees the hall (the largest of any Cambridge college) filled with hundreds of guests enjoying a variety of performances and Chinese food.
+Churchill also hosts a fantastic Chinese New Year Dinner every year, which sees the hall (the largest of any Cambridge college) filled with hundreds of guests enjoying a variety of performances and Chinese food.

 More generally, I think Churchill is definitely more relaxed and 'sorted' than other colleges.
 By that, I mean that there's less of the 'fluff' that seems to surround life at more traditional colleges, and more focus on having a well-rounded student experience with sensible studying and good socialising.
 This shows in the high position Churchill achieves each year in the university rankings and the wide-ranging social events that happen at Churchill every week.
 Churchill College is chilled-out, down-to-earth and studious.